 The Bullitt Prize: $100,000 Springboard for Change

-Are you an academic, professional, and/or grassroots leader working on a project or action to address a conservation or environmental justice issue in the Pacific Northwest?
+Are you an academic, professional, and/or grassroots leader working on a project or action to address a conservation or environmental justice issue in Washington state?
 Then we want to hear from you — the $100,000 Bullitt Prize can be the springboard for change you need to address or solve that issue for your community.

 The Bullitt Prize is awarded annually based on the following eligibility: